Yerkes Observatory: 40-inch aperture refractor

 The 40-inch refractor was modernized in the late 1960s with electronics of the period.
-The telescope was painted, the manual controls were removed, and electric operations were added at this time.
+The telescope was painted, the manual controls were removed, and electric operations were added at that time.
 This included nixie tube displays for its operation.

-The 41-inch reflector
+41-inch reflector

-In the late 1960s a 40-inch reflecting telescope was added.
+In the late 1960s a 40-inch reflecting telescope was added to the observatory complex.
 The 41 inch was finished by 1968, with overall installation completed by December 1967 and the optics in 1968.
 While the telescope has a clear aperture of 40-inches, the mirror's physical diameter measures 41-inches leading to the telescope usually being called the "41 inch" to avoid confusion with the 40 inch refractor.
 The mirror is made from low-expansion glass.
 The glass used was CER-VII−R.

 The launch instruments for the 41 inch reflector included: